trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The process is the same to backup without the app.
 Instead of clicking in the Backup data box you could click into any text editor like notepad and when the backup is complete save the file using whatever filename you prefer.
 In the same way you could also click into any email client and then when the backup is complete send the email to yourself or someone else.

-**Note:** While the backup is already encrypted using what would be considered as "military grade" encryption, we recommend due to the sensitive nature of the information to double encrypt it before sending over insecure means.
+{% include info.html content="While the backup is already encrypted using what would be considered as 'military grade' encryption, we recommend due to the sensitive nature of the information to double encrypt it before sending over insecure means.
 For example, if you already use encrypted email like PGP/GPG then encrypt the email before sending.
 Or if storing in some kind of cloud storage like Dropbox then encrypt the backup using Veracrypt/Truecrypt, encrypted zip file, or equivalent.
-This will ensure that not only is the backup given extra protection but will ensure that any snooping eyes would not even be able to tell that the encrypted file contains an OnlyKey backup.
+This will ensure that not only is the backup given extra protection but will ensure that any snooping eyes would not even be able to tell that the encrypted file contains an OnlyKey backup." %}

 ## Restore From Backup {#restore-from-backup}

 Using the backup file created in the Secure Encrypted Backup Anywhere section, we can restore an OnlyKey from backup.
 This also allows restoring to a different OnlyKey or a second OnlyKey in order to have an extra.

-**Note:** The way that a restore works is that it overwrites the current information on your OnlyKey with the information stored in the backup.
-So if you for example have a backup file that contains a password in slot 1 and you do a restore to an OnlyKey that already has a username and password in slot 1 the result would be that the username would remain unchanged and the password would be overwritten.
+{% include info.html content="The way that a restore works is that it overwrites the current information on your OnlyKey with the information stored in the backup.
+So if you for example have a backup file that contains a password in slot 1 and you do a restore to an OnlyKey that already has a username and password in slot 1 the result would be that the username would remain unchanged and the password would be overwritten." %}

 **Step 1.** Ensure that a PIN is set on the target OnlyKey by completing the [Initial Setup](#initial-setup) section and ensure that the same key is loaded onto the OnlyKey that was used to backup by following the steps in the [Loading Keys](#loading-rsa-keys) section.